 The US E2 visa is a highly sought after nonimmigrant visa that allows qualified foreign investors, their spouse, and qualifying children to reside in the United States for up to five years with the possibility to renew the visa for the purpose of developing or directing an investment enterprise in the US.
 To become eligible for the E-2 visa one must be a national of a treaty country to the United States.
 There are currently 80 treaty countries eligible to participate in the E2 visa program.

-Grenada has quickly become a popular E2 treaty country due to quick E2 visa processing times of less than two months, and a much more affordable minimum investment compared to other treaty countries and visa types.
+Grenada has quickly become a popular E2 treaty country due to quick E2 visa processing times for Grenada citizens (less than two months), and a much more affordable minimum investment to obtain citizenship of Grenada.